 Climate Action Plan

-The Climate Action Plan aims to identify and establish concrete priority measures to reduce greenhouse gas emissions, and to mitigate and adapt to climate change (socially, economically, environmentally, and territorially).
-The CAP will propose mechanisms and instruments that enable the municipality to implement the established goals, such as achieving net-zero emissions by 2050.
+The Climate Action Plan (CAP) is a foundational tool that helps address this complex challenge facing city management.
+Its objective was to identify and establish priority measures for reducing GHG emissions, and for mitigation and adaptation—social, economic, environmental, and territorial.
+The CAP proposes mechanisms and instruments that will support the achievement of established goals, such as reaching net-zero emissions by 2050.

-The technical cooperation agreement between the City Hall and the World Bank was ratified during the UN Climate Change Conference (COP27).
-This partnership enabled the hiring of a technical consultancy formed by WayCarbon, in consortium with ICLEI South America, Ludovino Lopes Advogados, and Ecofinance Negócios, through a grant, which will have the CAP as its final product.
+The technical cooperation between the City of Porto Alegre and the World Bank was confirmed during the World Climate Conference (COP27).
+This partnership enabled the hiring of a technical consultancy led by WayCarbon, in consortium with ICLEI South America, Ludovino Lopes Advogados, and Ecofinance Negócios, through a non-reimbursable funding agreement.
+The final product of this partnership was the CAP.

-In Porto Alegre, the first step in the quest to control the effects of global warming was the development of the Greenhouse Gas Emissions Inventory.
-Based on the document, developed in partnership with WayCarbon, Ecofinance, and ICLEI, it was identified that 67.7% of emissions come from transportation, 23% from stationary sources, and 8.8% from waste.
+In Porto Alegre, the first step toward tackling the effects of global warming was the development of the city’s second GHG Emissions Inventory.
+Based on the study—conducted in partnership with WayCarbon, Ecofinance, and ICLEI — it was identified that Porto Alegre’s total GHG emissions in 2019 amounted to 2.37 million tCO2e, 67.7% of emissions come from transportation, 23% from stationary energy sources, and 8.8% from waste.

-Along with the Greenhouse Gas Emissions Inventory, the Climate Risk and Vulnerability Analysis (CRVA) and Water Footprint (WF) assessment complete the diagnostic phases for the development of the CAP-POA.
-Based on these studies, CAP will propose mechanisms and instruments that enable the municipality to implement the established targets, such as reaching net-zero emissions by 2050.
+Along with the GHG Emissions Inventory, the Climate Risk and Vulnerability Assessment (CRVA) and the city’s Water Footprint (WF) assessment comprised the diagnostic phase of the CAP’s development.
+Based on these studies, the CAP proposes mechanisms and tools to enable the implementation of the established targets, such as reaching net-zero emissions by 2050.

 Climate Risk and Vulnerability Analysis